sdownum/notes/devilaether.com/design.md

 4. Storage: All notes should be kept as plain text files.
 5. Incremental Feature Development: I have ** other ** projects.
 I need to take notes ** now **.
 6. Timestamps: Need to persist creation and last modification time of each note.
+7. Searchable: Requires an inteface for easy content searching.

 ## Ideas
 ### Scenario 1: A Workflow with a Text Editor